swingleSara/deathworks/README.md

 How It's Made
 Tech Used: MongoDB, Express, Boostrap, and Node with multer and cloudinary for image storage.

 This app is still under construction!
-I have plenty of to-dos but am currently working on fixing the markup being shown.
+I have plenty of to-dos but am currently working on adding accessibility features.
 Some of these to-dos include:
--adding accessibility features
 -add search functionality
 -internal notifications such as new questions or answers to questions a user has asked